 A degree that is relevant to any and every organization

-Graduates will contribute significantly to the critical infrastructure field through the creation of new knowledge and ideas.
+Graduates will contribute significantly to military leadership through the creation of new knowledge and ideas.

 The PhD program offers 2 degree completion requirement options.